WildFire49/SplitPaisa/README.md

 1. Click on "Create New Trip" on the homepage or navigate to the "Add Trip" page
 2. Fill in the trip details (name, description, date)
+3. Add friends who will be part of this trip
-3. Submit the form to create your trip
+4. Submit the form to create your trip

 ### Adding Expenses